tzlaine/small_wg1_papers/P2745_unicode_3_segmentation.md

 ```

 `grapheme_ref` is a non-owning reference to a sequence of code units that
-comprisse a single grapheme; each the constructors has a precondition that the
+comprise a single grapheme; each of the constructors has a precondition that
-sequence of code points it is constructed with comprise a single grapheme.
+the sequence of code points it is constructed with comprise a single grapheme.
 `grapheme_ref` is comparable with a `grapheme` (see below), and
 `grapheme_ref`s instantiated with different `I` template parameters.